OnePlus 13R Specs Features Performance Review

 With a sleek metal frame around the device, sandwiched on each side by glass, the OnePlus 13R is a neat piece of hardware.

-Apple's iPhone 15 Pro and 16 Pro series, as well as the Oppo Find X8 range—the latter of which shares many design characteristics with the OnePlus 13 series—the flat sides are evocative of both brands as they are part of the same overall corporation.
+The flat sides of Apple's iPhone 15 Pro and 16 Pro series, along with the Oppo Find X8 range—which shares many design characteristics with the OnePlus 13 series—are evocative of both brands, as they belong to the same overall corporation.

 The first OnePlus phone to use Gorilla Glass 7i, which producer Corning says is “specifically engineered to address the need for improved drop protection and scratch resistance,” covers the screen and back of the phone to complete the luxury package.